cosmos/sdk-tutorials/README.md

       - starport
       - stargate
   - title: Understand IBC denoms
-    desc: In this tutorial you will learn what IBC denoms are.
-How to use the relayer, connect blockchains, and find the path to an unknown blockchain.
+    desc: In this tutorial, you learn what IBC denoms are, how to use the relayer, connect blockchains, and find the path to an unknown blockchain.
     url: /understanding-ibc-denoms/index.html
     tags:
       - gaia